hughbarney/femto/docs/flisp.md

 `*`asterisks`*` the buffer receives special treatment.

 *text*
-0 or more characters.
+zero or more characters.

 *point*
 The position in the text where text manipulation takes place.
+The first position in the text is 0.
+Note: in Emacs the first position is 1.

 *mark*
 An optional second position in the text.
 If the *mark* is set, the text